MS Accountants

 When the tax question is hard, who do you call?

-A boutique Sydney firm led by a chartered accountant and lawyer who has spent his career on the hardest tax questions.
+A boutique Sydney firm led by a chartered accountant and lawyer who also holds a doctorate in Australian tax law and has spent his career on the hardest tax questions.
 His team builds every file.
 He reviews every one.